Higher-order derivatives of first-passage percolation with respect to the environment: Theorems and conjectures about bounds

-\end{proposition} The following two conjectures are easy to believe and we hope that they will be proved soon at least for small values of $k$--especially in the torus model. \begin{conjecture} Assume that $k\geq 2$ is fixed.
+\begin{conjecture} Assume that $k\geq 2$ is fixed.
 If $S$ is a set of edges cardinality $k$ such that $\mathbb E[\partial_Sf]\neq 0$.
-There exists a family $\mathcal F$ of $k$-element subsets of edges that contains $S$ and a constant $C>1$ such that $|\mathcal F|\geq Cn^{dk}$ and for every $S'\in \mathcal F$. \end{conjecture} We have seen that higher order derivatives can be negative.
+Then there exists a family $\mathcal F$ of $k$-element subsets of edges that contains $S$ and a constant $C>1$ such that $|\mathcal F|\geq Cn^{dk}$ and for every $S'\in \mathcal F$. \end{conjecture} We have seen that higher order derivatives can be negative.
 However, constructing environments with negative derivatives is harder than constructing environments with positive derivatives.
 So, it is natural to conjecture that $\mathbb E[\partial_Sf]\geq 0$.
 Unfortunately, this is not true for some sufficiently strange sets $S$ as the following propositions shows.

 \begin{proposition} It is possible to choose the parameters $a$ and $b$ and the set $S$ of cardinality $2$ such that $\mathbb E[\partial_Sf]<0$. \end{proposition} \begin{proof} Assume that $a$ and $b$ satisfy $b<3a$.
 Let $i$ be the edge that connects the starting point $(0,0,\dots, 0)$ with $(1,0,\dots, 0)$.
 Let $j$ be the edge that connects $(1,0,\dots, 0)$ with $(2,0,\dots, 0)$.
 For this choice of $i$ and $j$, we will prove that